Looking for a local Exercise Physiologist in Dapto?

-Accredited Exercise Physiologists (AEPs) are university qualified allied health professionals who are registered under the peak professional body of Exercise and Sports Science Australia (ESSA).
-AEPs are equipped with the knowledge, skills and competencies to design, deliver and evaluate safe and effective exercise interventions for people with acute, sub-acute or chronic medical conditions, injuries or disabilities.
+Accredited Exercise Physiologists (AEPs) are allied health professionals who utilise exercise to manage acute and chronic conditions.
+AEPs are equipped with the knowledge, skills and competencies to design, deliver and evaluate safe and effective exercise interventions for a broad range of musculoskeletal injuries, metabolic diseases such as diabetes and a range of other medical conditions and disabilities.

-This is a frequently asked question.
+A frequently asked questions is how do AEPs differ to Physiotherapists?
 There can be some overlap between our worlds but, like most things, we work better together.
 Some key differences between the two professions is that AEPs do not provide hands on treatment or diagnose your condition.
 AEPs alternatively, specialise in long-term exercise prescription and management of chronic conditions.

 What specific services do AEPs offer at Adaptive?